L6Pin/Hikend_FE/README.md

 <h2>Project Overview</h2>
 <p>
 Inspired by my passion for hiking, with the creation of this web application I intended to conveniently allow anybody interested in spending time in nature to find a place that is near their point of interest.
 <br />
 <br />
-The users can report and only edit certain properties of the problem (name, room, category and description).
+Once the web page is opened, the user is greeted with a searchbar where they enter the name of the city.
+Upon selecting, they will be redirected to a page where all of the mountains related to that city are listed.
+The user has the ability to filter the displayed list, as well as sort it by alphabetical ascending (default) order in a  alphabetical discending order, as well as closest and furthest from the city.
 <br />
 <br />
 Both types of users can delete problems that are visible to them.